 Gemporia’s Purchasing Director Jake Thompson-Bennett is at the annual Tucson Gem Fair with our resident gemstone expert David Troth.
 Over the next few days they will fill us in on their trip.
 Here Jake tells us why it’s important for us to go to the Tucson Gem Fair as well as the much larger Hong Kong show.

-Hong Kong is the go to Gem Show for the jewellery world and their bi-annual event contained over 12 halls.
-These halls host thousands of gemstone dealers, seeing the exchange of millions of dollars every day, and thousands of gemstone parcels are acquired by the world’s finest jewellers.
-It is the beating heart of the gem world, pumping cash back to miners to invest in operations, and supplying gemstones to designers who craft the jewellery that will define legacies.
-In just 7 days the jewellery world is supplied by this vast event for 6 months.
+Hong Kong is the go to Gem Show for the jewelry world and their bi-annual event contained over 12 halls.
+These halls host thousands of gemstone dealers, seeing the exchange of millions of dollars every day, and thousands of gemstone parcels are acquired by the world’s finest jewelers.
+It is the beating heart of the gem world, pumping cash back to miners to invest in operations, and supplying gemstones to designers who craft the jewelry that will define legacies.
+In just 7 days the jewelry world is supplied by this vast event for 6 months.
 With such a strong heart supplying us, in addition to our network of hundreds of relationships with miners, the capillaries of this system, the question is: why would Gemporia need to go to Tucson?